vaandhare/_kainotomous/README.md

 7) your client will start  and you can see the login page in the browser ( after logging in your metamask wallet) register yourself first - use anyone of the address from your ganache client.

- ### Hopefully , you can see the UI !!
+ ### Hopefully , you can see the UI Now  !!
 Congratulations!